Aishwarya232006/Lab8/README.md

  Also I searched for few things like for including a "GRAPH" just for a better layout designing.
  And I took help from the class notes as well.
  Overall this assignment according to me was all I can do from this much knowledge and I know it took me so long but at least I learned a lot of new things while making this assignment.
+By clicking on the button of the graph you can make it disappear also it shows the peak points if you hover over those points you came to see some highest and lowest prices along with the month.